 - An adult leader must be present for each teaching group.
 The Museum requires teachers to act as group leaders before parent chaperones.
-This adult leader will receive free admission. - Due to the COVID-19 pandemic, schools are allotted a total of five adults per classroom.
-This number includes the teacher and other school staff (page 10) as well as adults paying general admission. - Please do not adjust the itinerary provided by the Museum upon your arrival. - The adult group leader will be responsible for students' behavior and leading the students through their itinerary.
+This adult leader will receive free admission. - Please do not adjust the itinerary provided by the Museum upon your arrival. - The adult group leader will be responsible for students' behavior and leading the students through their itinerary.
 Students must stay with their adult group leader at all times. - Please be sure all adult group leaders understand their duties before the visit.
-Group leaders should: - Ensure students in his/her group behave appropriately. - Assist Museum staff in providing a positive learning experience. - Stay with their students at all times and help them move through the provided itinerary. - Not deviate from the group itinerary. - Assist students with their purchases while visiting the Drug Store (if applicable). - Use cell phones for picture taking only-do not take or make calls while supervising students.
+Group leaders should: - Ensure students in his/her group behave appropriately. - Assist Museum staff in providing a positive learning experience. - Stay with their students at all times and help them move through the provided itinerary. - Not deviate from the group itinerary. - \ Assist students with their purchases while visiting the Drug Store (if applicable). - \ Use cell phones for picture taking only-do not take or make calls while supervising students.